naveens800/sudoku-sokver-by-Backtracking/README.md

 ## Backtracking
 ###  Backtracking is a general algorithm for finding all (or some) solutions to a problem that incrementally builds candidates to the solution.
 As soon as it determines that a candidate can not possibly be the solution to the problem, it abandons it (“backtracks”).
+### When the algorithm abandons a candidate, it will typically return to a previous stage in the problem-solving process.
+This is the key to the algorithm and also where it gets its name.